-We do not believe that Autohome Inc., its BVI subsidiary, Cheerbright, the HK subsidiaries of the BVI subsidiary, Autohome HK or Autohome Media meet all of the conditions above.
+We do not believe that Autohome Inc. or its British Virgin Islands subsidiary, Cheerbright, or the Hong Kong subsidiaries, Autohome HK or Autohome Media, meets all of the conditions above.
 Each of Autohome Inc., Cheerbright, Autohome HK and Autohome Media is a company incorporated outside the PRC.
 As holding companies, these four entities' key assets and records, including the resolutions of their respective board of directors and the resolutions of their respective shareholders, are located and maintained outside the PRC.
 In addition, we are not aware of any offshore holding companies with a similar corporate structure as ours which has ever has been deemed a PRC "resident enterprise" by the PRC tax authorities.
-Therefore, we believe that neither Autohome Inc. nor Cheerbright and Autohome HK, should be treated as a "resident enterprise" for PRC tax purposes if the criteria for a "de facto management body" as set forth in the SAT Circular 82 were deemed applicable to us.
+Therefore, we believe that neither Autohome Inc., nor Cheerbright, Autohome HK and Autohome Media, should be treated as a "resident enterprise" for PRC tax purposes if the criteria for a "de facto management body" as set forth in SAT Circular 82 were deemed applicable to us.
 However, as the tax residency status of an enterprise is subject to determination by the PRC tax authorities and uncertainties remain with respect to the interpretation of the term "de facto management body" as applicable to our offshore entities, we will continue to monitor our tax status.

 Although we believe we are not a PRC resident enterprise for enterprise income tax purposes, substantial uncertainty exists.
-In the event that our company or our BVI subsidiary or HK subsidiaries of the BVI subsidiary, is considered to be a PRC resident enterprise: (1) our company or our BVI subsidiary, as the case may be, would be subject to the PRC enterprise income tax at the rate of 25% on worldwide income; and (2) dividend income that our company or BVI subsidiary, as the case may be, receives from our PRC subsidiaries would be exempt from the PRC withholding tax since such income is exempted under the Enterprise Income Tax Law for PRC resident enterprises; and (3) any dividends we pay to our non-PRC shareholders or ADS holders as well as gains realized by such shareholders or ADS holders from the transfer of our shares or ADSs may be regarded as China-sourced income and as a result become subject to PRC withholding tax at a rate of up to 10%, subject to reduction or exemption by an applicable treaty.
+In the event that our company or our British Virgin Islands subsidiary, or Cayman Island subsidiary, or Hong Kong subsidiaries of our British Virgin Islands subsidiary, is considered to be a PRC resident enterprise: (a) our company or our British Virgin Islands subsidiary or our Cayman Island subsidiary or our Hong Kong subsidiaries, as the case may be, would be subject to the PRC enterprise income tax at the rate of 25% on worldwide income; and (b) dividend income that our company or British Virgin Islands subsidiary or Hong Kong subsidiaries, as the case may be, receives from our PRC subsidiaries would be exempt from the PRC withholding tax since such income is exempted under the Enterprise Income Tax Law for PRC resident enterprise; and (c) any dividends we pay to our non-PRC shareholders or ADS holders as well as gains realized by such shareholders or ADS holders from the transfer of our shares or ADSs may be regarded as China-sourced income and as a result become subject to PRC withholding tax at a rate of up to 10%, subject to reduction or exemption by an applicable treaty.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-Our global income and the dividends that we may receive from our PRC subsidiaries, dividends distributed to our non-PRC shareholders and ADS holders, and gain recognized by such shareholders or ADS holders, may be subject to PRC taxes under the Enterprise Income Tax Law, which would have a material adverse effect on our results of operations."
+Key Information-D. Risk Factors-Risks Related to Doing Business in China-Our global income and the dividends that we may receive from our PRC subsidiaries, dividends distributed to our non-PRC shareholders, and gains recognized by such shareholders or ADS holders, may be subject to PRC taxes under the Enterprise Income Tax Law, which would have a material adverse effect on our results of operations."